qbicsoftware/metastats-cli/doc/Openbis_Projectstructure.md

 ![architecture](projectStructure.png)

 ## Experiment
-Different experiment types bundle samples created together in a specific manner.
+Samples are grouped into specific experiment types depending on their context.

 ### Q_PROJECT_DETAILS
 Describes the experiment conditions of the samples with the openBis property.